-- 1. STANDARD: Used for a stand-alone OB, with no particular relation to other observations. - DEEP: Observations intended to generate a deep image, built up over several (typically many) OBs. - 3.
+- 1. STANDARD: Used for a stand-alone OB, with no particular relation to other observations. - 2.
+DEEP: Observations intended to generate a deep image, built up over several (typically many) OBs. - 3.
 FREQ: Observations in which a field is monitored to form a time series.
 Specific time links (from minutes to months) may be specified for such observations as part of the OB preparation in P2PP.
-Specific time intervals can be specified for each OB; complex scheduling constraints, e.g. 'observe OB 1 five days after OB 2', can be specified in P2PP via time-links. - 4.
-MOSAIC: Observations which will be used to map an area of the sky consisting of several (typically many) adjacent pointings.
+Specific time intervals can be specified for each OB; complex scheduling constraints, e.g. 'observe OB 1 five days after OB 2', can be specified in P2PP via time-links.